 • What are your hobbies?

 Standard Questions about Your Education and Your Interest in Med School

-Then the interviewer will move on to some basic question about your interest in med school:
+Then the interviewer will move on to some basic questions about your interest in med school, such as:

 • Why do you want to go to medical school?